Loading

 Sculpting

-The first step is to use sculpting to deform a digital model with tools like those used in physically molding clay.
+Now is the time to start creating the model.
+However, instead of just directly creating geometry, a common step is to use sculpting.
+This involves using digital tools like those used in physically molding clay where the artist can push, pull, and shape the model in a more organic way.
 This is done with no care for geometric complexity of the model since that will be addressed in future steps.

 I started with a rough humanoid figure built using skin modifier tools within Blender.
 Then started with the sculpting, a skill that can take many years to master.
-While drawing humans does not come as easy to me as drawing geometric schematics, I started to make improvements that I felt proud of.
+While drawing humans does not come as easy to me as drawing geometric schematics, I started to make improvements that I felt proud of, despite being very aware of my skill limitations.

 After a long time, I started feeling happy with the detail and proportions of the body parts I knew were not going to be covered by armor or clothing.
 I ignored things such as the feet since I was planning on modeling boots later.

 The hands took a long time because of their complexity and proportions, but they weren't as hard as I thought since there are a lot of reference tools out there from other artists struggling with hands as much as I was.
-Also, hands aren't very distinct from person to person, so I didn't have to worry too much about reinventing the wheel.
+Also, hands aren't very distinct from person to person at this detail level, so I didn't have to worry too much about reinventing the wheel.

 The part I knew was going to take the most work is the head and eyes since that's where most of the personality is in a character model.
-I struggled for a while to get something I liked but felt good enough after a while to continue to the next step, knowing I could adjust things a bit more simply once I had a more geometrically simple model in later steps.
+I struggled for a while to get something I liked but felt good enough after a while to continue to the next step.

 Next came modeling the clothing parts such as armor and boots.
 This felt easier for me than the body parts since I have more experience drawing non-organic shapes than organic ones.
 I modeled chest armor, leg armor, boots, and a cloth sash that hangs down from the waist.
 I used a cloth simulation to help with the sash.
 I wanted to model gauntlets and bracers, but I figured I shouldn't push myself too much and could do that in a second version of the model.
 I'm glad I did this because the model took much longer to make than I was expecting already.